Bij onregelmatige voltooid deelwoorden veranderen de stam, zoals gebracht, gedacht, gezocht.

 We hebben eindelijk een oplossing ... voor het probleem.

-(We have finally had a solution for the problem.)
+(We have finally found a solution to the problem.)

 5. Denken: